stevemcconnell/covid19-forecast-evaluations/README.md

 num_state_point_forecasts – number of states forecast by the model

-log_difference_squared – sum of the squares of log differences for each state forecast; for values < 0 substitute values of 0.5 are used
+log_difference_squared – sum of the squares of log differences for each state point forecast; for forecast values and/or actual values < 0, substitute values of 0.5 are used

-pearson_fit_statistic – sum of (Actual–Forecast)^2/Actual; for actuals = 0, substitute values of 0.5 are used.
+pearson_fit_statistic – sum of [(Actual–Forecast)^2]/Actual for state point forecasts; for actuals = 0, substitute values of 0.5 are used.

-mean_absolute_error – arithmetic average of the absolute errors in the state forecasts
+mean_absolute_error – arithmetic average of the absolute errors of the state point forecasts

-geo_mean_log_difference – geometric mean of the log differences
+geo_mean_log_difference – geometric mean of the log differences of the point state forecasts

-median_log_difference – median error in log differences
+median_log_difference – median error in log differences of the state point forecasts

-balanced_relative_error - arithmetic average of state forecast errors, with individual errors calculated as max(forecast,actual)/min(forecast,actual)-1. for values = 0, substitute values of 0.5 are used.
+balanced_relative_error - arithmetic average of state point forecast errors, with individual errors calculated as max(forecast,actual)/min(forecast,actual)-1. for forecast and/or actual values = 0, substitute values of 0.5 are used.

-pred_25 - percentage of state forecasts within 25% of actual value.
+pred_25 - percentage of state point forecasts within 25% of actual value.
 The 25% threshhold for overestimates is calculated as 25% of the actual value.
 For underestimates it is calculated as 1/1.25 or 80% of the actual value.

-missed_by_2x – percentage of state forecasts that missed by more than 200% of actual value, e.g., for an actual value of 1, forecast values of > 3.
+missed_by_2x – percentage of state forecasts that missed by more than 200% of actual value, e.g., for an actual value of 1, forecast values of > 2 or < 0.5

 covid_complete_state_point_score - total score for state point forecasts awarded by CovidComplete.

 num_state_range_forecasts - number of states for which the model forecasts prediction intervals

-successful_ranges - percentage of prediction intervals that capture the actual value
+successful_ranges - percentage of prediction intervals that capture the actual value in the 0.025 to 0.975 quantile range

-ranges_gt_4x - percentage of prediction intervals in which the p(0.975) / p(0.025) > 4.49 (i.e., the wide of the range rounds to greater than 4).
+ranges_gt_4x - percentage of prediction intervals in which the p(0.975) / p(0.025) > 4.49, i.e., the width of the range rounds to greater than 4.

-ranges_gt_10x - percentage of prediction intervals in which the p(0.975) / p(0.025) > 10.49 (i.e., the wide of the range rounds to greater than 10).
+ranges_gt_10x - percentage of prediction intervals in which the p(0.975) / p(0.025) > 10.49, i.e., the width of the range rounds to greater than 10.

 covid_complete_state_range_score - The state range score assigned by CovidComplete.